arnor-sigurdsson/EIR-auto-GP/docs/tutorials/a_using_eir_auto_gp/01_basic_tutorial.rst

 Appendix – Validation Set Strategy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-n the default validation set strategy,
+The default validation set strategy,
 10% of the full training data
 (with a lower threshold of 16-64, depending on the dataset size,